geo-afk/custom-shell/README.md

    - User-friendly error messages

 ##### 4. **Help System**
+   - General for all commands

-   - Context-sensitive help for each command
+   - Specific help for a certain command ex:` help <create> `

 ## Error Handling